 Much like quarantine restrictions will be dropped for fully vaccinated travelers entering Phuket from July 1st, Thailand plans to open quarantine free travel to other regions on October 1st, 2021.
 This brings so much more of the country into play.

 In the October expanse, Krabi, Phang Nga, Pattaya and lovely Chiang Mai would also be included for arrival without quarantine.
+Thailand recently reaffirmed these plans.
 Bangkok remains noticeably absent from the quarantine free plans, but remains an option for those willing to endure some length of quarantine.

 Restriction Free Travel To Thailand?